SteCiu01/Power-Platform-Workspace-One-Click-Setup/README.md

 ## What is this?

-This project gives you a **one-click installer** that builds a fully wired VS Code workspace for Power Platform development.
+This is a **one-click workspace bootstrapper and Copilot agent configuration** for Power Platform development in VS Code.
 Instead of manually setting up folders, config files, CLI tools, and agent definitions, you run a single script and everything is ready.

-Once set up, an AI agent called **Power Platform Master Agent** lives inside VS Code and acts as your copilot for the entire Power Platform ALM lifecycle: pulling solutions, pushing changes, editing components, comparing environments, and more — all through natural language in the Copilot Chat panel.
+Once set up, a custom Copilot agent called **Power Platform Master Agent** lives inside your workspace and acts as your AI-powered co-pilot for the entire Power Platform ALM lifecycle: pulling solutions, pushing changes, editing components, comparing environments, and more — all through natural language in the Copilot Chat panel.

 ---